 On the fourth floor, I learned more about the contributions of African Americans to painting, sculpture and printmaking.
 And then got to soak in the sights and sounds of the Musical Crossroads and Cultural expressions exhibitions.
 There’s a lot of good stuff to see in theater and television, too, like Oprah’s talk-show set with her TV couch — well, she gave $13 million to help found the museum — but the music galleries, which cover classical, sacred, rock ’n’ roll, hip-hop and more, are truly dance-worthy.
 Among the artifacts is Chuck Berry’s 1973 red Cadillac, a gift that the museum director, Lonnie Bunch, worked hard to get.

-The most surprising thing to me was how many visitors seemed to be new to the story of the slave trade and the Civil War and Emancipation and northern migrations and segregation and the Civil Rights movement.
-When I was in high school, the only chapter about Africa in “World History” was about the Boer Trek and the Dutch colonization of South Africa.
-I’d assumed, after attending UCLA when Angela Davis was teaching and the Black Panthers spoke on campus — and after being awakened by classes in African history, art and literature — that American high school curricula had changed.
+The most surprising thing to me was how many visitors of all races seemed to be new to the story of the slave trade and the Civil War and Emancipation and northern migrations and segregation and the Civil Rights movement.
+When I was in high school, the only unit about Africa in the full-year “World History” class was about the Boer Trek and the Dutch colonization of South Africa.
+I’d assumed, after attending UCLA when Angela Davis was teaching and the Black Panthers spoke on campus — and after being awakened by classes in African history, art, and literature — that American high school curricula had changed.
 Not so, apparently.

 The next day, my Lyft driver was an African-American man, maybe 25 years old, and my ride-share was a young African-American woman.
 Somehow, we got into the conversation.
 “Where did my ancestors come from?” asked the young man.
 At first I thought he was joking.
 But he did not seem to know the name of any West African country, or that his ancestors may have come from there.
 He wanted to know how I knew that slavery had really happened.
 I told him that he could see actual artifacts and records of the sale of human beings in the museum.
-He did know how difficult it was to get tickets.
+As a driver who’s taken many visitors there, he did know how long it took to get tickets.
 I suggested that he read The Underground Railroad.
-After we talked for a while, he said, “This is the first time I ever had a conversation like this with a Caucasian woman.”
+After we talked for a while, he said, “This is the first time I ever had a conversation like this with a Caucasian woman!”
 Was he pulling my leg the whole time?
-He must have been, but I’m still not sure.
+He must have, but I’m still not sure.